 Since the 1920s, people across the United States have launched public broadcasting services in their own communities to champion the principles of diversity and excellence of programming, responsiveness to local communities, and service to all.

-Today’s current public media system began to take shape nearly 50 years ago, with the passage of the Public Broadcasting Act of 1967 and subsequent creation of the Corporation for Public Broadcasting.
+Today’s current public media system began to take shape more than 50 years ago, with the passage of the Public Broadcasting Act of 1967 and subsequent creation of the Corporation for Public Broadcasting.
 The system now reaches more than 98 percent of the U.S. population with free programming and services.
 Public media creates and distributes content that is for, by and about Americans of all diverse backgrounds; and services that foster dialogue between the American people and the stations that serve them.
 In addition to providing free high-quality, educational programming for children, arts, and award winning current affairs programming, public media stations provide life-saving emergency alert services.

 In a world where there are numerous outlets for information, public media continues to be America’s most trusted institution for news and educational programming.